 BODY.
 To be healthy…

-… means to be at an appropriate weight for your height, to be limber, and to have enough energy to do what you want daily.
+… means to be at an appropriate weight for your height, to have healthy medical test results, and to have enough energy to do what you want daily.

 … it means to not be overweight or do things that you know increases the chance of damaging your health or to make you die earlier.

 … means to have your natural mental state be calm, centered, in the present moment and to deal with issues gracefully as they come.

 … it means to not be in a constant state of agitation or anger or to be anxious about the past or constantly worry about the future.

 … means to live your life with passion, excitement and creativity.